- Who We Are

 As a proud and active member of the Critical Path Institute’s (C-Path) ePRO Consortium, Bracket collaborates with industry leaders to advance the application and value of electronic modalities in clinical endpoint assessments.

-The Rater Station℠ intelligent design improves interview quality while reducing administration and scoring errors.
-Outcomes can be programmed to enforce a structured interview format, and can be applied to a wide range of therapeutic areas and Clinician-Reported Outcomes.
+Bracket’s Rater Station℠ is a regulatory compliant device used in dozens of worldwide studies with extensive use in central nervous system clinical trials.
+With an intelligent and flexible design and availability in more than 60 languages, the Rater Station℠ is an advanced eClinRO tool that improves interview quality while reducing administration and scoring errors.
+Outcomes can be programmed to enforce a structured interview format and can be applied to a wide range of therapeutic areas and Clinician-Reported Outcomes, in addition to electronic Patient-Reported Outcomes and Observer-Reported Outcomes.
+Bracket Rater Station℠ is supported by a simple training process led by a team of expert consultants.

 Bracket’s eCOA platform can be configured for use by parents, teachers, caregivers, and other non-clinical observers of a patients activities or symptoms.